yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 The [Go PostgreSQL driver package (`pq`)](https://pkg.go.dev/github.com/lib/pq?tab=doc) is a Go PostgreSQL driver for the `database/sql` package.

-For a tutorial on building a sample Go application with this driver, see [Build a Go application](../../quick-start/build-apps/go/ysql/) and click **YSQL-PQ**.
+For a tutorial on building a sample Go application with `pq`, see [Build a Go application](../../../quick-start/build-apps/go/ysql-pq).

 ### Install the pq driver